Unusual Bible Customs: Old and New Testaments

 It is notable that the rending of the garment was done before the funeral, as was the wailing and lamenting.
 It was, in fact, the second step in the mourning process.

 Rending the garments was also a sign of righteous indignation.
 The Pharisees tore their garments when they thought Jesus was committing blaspheme.
 Paul and Barnabas tore their garments when idolaters tried to worship them.
 It was a way of rejecting what the men were doing.
-What the idolators were doing was a form of blaspheme.
+What the idolators were doing was a form of blasphemy.

 Sackcloth and ashes